Linda Hurry

-Linda S. Hurry is a United States Air Force lieutenant general who has served as the acting commander of Air Force Materiel Command since July 3, 2025, and as the deputy commander of Air Force Materiel Command since January 2024.
-She most recently served as the Director of Logistics.
-She previously served as Commander of the Defense Logistics Agency Aviation.
+Linda S. Hurry is a United States Air Force lieutenant general who has served as the commander of Air Force Materiel Command since January 2026.
+She previously served as the deputy commander of Air Force Materiel Command from January 2024 to January 2026.
+Before that, she served as the Director of Logistics and commander of the Defense Logistics Agency Aviation.

 In May 2023, Hurry was nominated for promotion to lieutenant general.